-Most online accounts give you the option of setting up 2FA for an extra layer of security when logging in.
-Using your phone number as your 2FA verification is excellent – you receive a text or phone call to verify it’s you, and boom!
+Most online accounts give you the option of setting up two-factor authentication (2FA) for an extra layer of security when logging in.
+Using your phone number as your 2FA verification is so easy – you receive a text or phone call to verify it’s you, and boom!
 You’re in.
 Except now you’ve lost your phone and can’t access any of your accounts.
-Don’t panic just yet; you still have some options, which we discuss below, along with some handy preventative measures.
+Don’t panic just yet.
+You still have some options, which we discuss below, along with some handy preventative measures.

 Backup codes: the easy way to recover your account